C-Note (album)

 The album is highly experimental and reminiscent of the Madhouse project.
 It was sold in digital format only on Prince's NPG Music Club.
 C-Note is jazz-oriented along with quiet storm, jazz-fusion, jazz-funk, and smooth jazz.
 It is also atmospheric and new age-themed.

 History

-Prince's then-fan club, The NPG Music Club charged $100 for a membership that had advertised that paying members would receive four exclusive albums.
+Prince's then-fan club, the NPG Music Club charged $100 for a membership that had advertised that paying members would receive four exclusive albums.
 After Prince released One Nite Alone... and the three-disc One Nite Alone...
 Live!, members who felt deceived sent complaints of Federal Mail Fraud to the Minnesota Attorney General's office and the Better Business Bureau after Prince failed to honor the agreement.
 Some fans speculated that the albums Xpectation and C-Note (slang for a $100 bill) were his response to being forced to comply to these demands.

-The album is now available on iTunes.